mochurc2/community-map/ToS.md

 - Misuse the map for stalking, doxxing, or targeted harassment.

 ## 7. Service Providers
-The Site uses third‑party services such as Cloudflare, Supabase, MapTiler, and others for hosting, storage, and map functionality.
+The Site uses third‑party services such as Cloudflare, Supabase, Protomaps, and others for hosting, storage, and map functionality.

 ## 8. Disclaimer of Warranties
 The Site is provided **“as is”** without warranties of any kind.
 Availability, accuracy, and functionality are not guaranteed.